 The persistent challenge of food insecurity remains a critical global concern, intensified by factors such as climate change, population growth, rising food prices, economic instability, and insecurity (Mirzabaev et al., 2023).
-In response to these issues, the United Nations Sustainable Development Goals (SDGs), adopted in September 2015, emphasise the eradication of poverty and the attainment of zero hunger as key priorities for ensuring food security and improving nutrition (Food and Agriculture Organisation, 2019).
-These goals were built on the earlier Millennium Development Goals, which were not fully achieved by their 2015 deadline (Global Strategic Framework, 2017).
-The 2020 Global Hunger Index states that "zero hunger by 2030 is still off track."
+In response to these issues, the United Nations Sustainable Development Goals (SDGs), which were adopted in September 2015, emphasize the eradication of poverty and attainment of zero hunger as key priorities for ensuring food security and improving nutrition (Food and Agriculture Organization, 2019).
+These goals were based on the earlier Millennium Development Goals, which were not fully achieved by their 2015 deadline (Global Strategic Framework, 2017).
+According to the 2020 Global Hunger Index states that "zero hunger by 2030 is still off track."

-Agriculture plays a vital role in addressing food insecurity and remains a key avenue for solutions (United Nations, 2015).
+Agriculture plays a vital role in addressing food insecurity and remains a key avenue for solutions (UN, 2015).
 In Nigeria, the agricultural sector is the most vibrant non-oil sector and has great potential to address the food security crisis.
-In line with this, the Nigerian government has implemented numerous programs over the years, including the Agricultural Credit Guarantee Scheme Fund (ACGSF), Agricultural Credit Support Scheme (ACSS), Operation Feed the Nation (OFN), National Accelerated Food Production Programme (NAFPP), Agricultural Development Projects (ADPs), and the River Basin Development Authorities (RBDAs), among others.
-Despite these efforts, Nigeria continues to face significant food security challenges.
-Nigeria's 2024 Global Food Security Index ranking of 110 out of 127 countries represents a significant drop from its 2022 ranking of 42 out of 100 (World Bank Group 2024).
+In line with this, the Nigerian government has implemented numerous programs over the years, including the Agricultural Credit Guarantee Scheme Fund (ACGSF), Agricultural Credit Support Scheme (ACSS), Operation Feed the Nation (OFN), National Accelerated Food Production Program (NAFPP), Agricultural Development Projects (ADPs), and the River Basin Development Authorities (RBDAs), among others.
+Despite these efforts, Nigeria continues to face significant challenges in food security.
+Nigeria’s 2024 Global Food Security Index ranking of 110 out of 127 countries represents a significant drop from its 2022 ranking of 42 out of 100 (World Bank Group, 2024).

-Over time, technology has been applied as a sustainable solution to agricultural development, ultimately enhancing food security through innovations such as semi-autotrophic hydroponics for cassava multiplication, precision agriculture, vertical farming, and drone technology.
-In regions like Africa, Asia, Latin America, and other developing countries, including Nigeria, the decline in technological application or ecological degradation, both of which reduce output from given inputs, has long been cited as a significant cause of poor agricultural performance (Collier, 1988).
-Moreover, while indigenous methods such as crop rotation and traditional farming practices have helped maintain soil structure and fertility, they appear insufficient or even outdated in addressing current food production challenges across developing nations.
-This study investigates the impact of foreign aid to agriculture on food security in Nigeria.
-The specific objective is to evaluate the influence of technological innovations in agriculture on food security and sustainable agricultural practices in Nigeria.
+Over time, technology has been applied as a sustainable solution to agricultural development, ultimately enhancing food security through innovations such as SAH for cassava multiplication, precision agriculture, vertical farming, and drone technology.
+In Africa, Asia, Latin America, and other developing countries, including Nigeria, the decline in technological application or ecological degradation, both of which reduce output from given inputs, has long been cited as a significant cause of poor agricultural performance (Collier, 1988).
+Moreover, while indigenous methods, such as crop rotation and traditional farming practices, have helped maintain soil structure and fertility, they appear insufficient or even outdated in addressing the challenges of food production across developing nations.
+This study investigates the impact of FDI on agriculture on food security in Nigeria.
+This study aims to evaluate the influence of technological innovations in agriculture on food security and sustainable agricultural practices in Nigeria.

 Literature Review